 I have been interested in the healing process for many years and originally trained as a clinical reflexologist in 2002.
 For 15 years I worked for South London and Maudsley NHS Foundation Trust London as a complementary therapist.

 I have worked in a variety of settings offering counselling and psychotherapy for many different conditions.
-For the past few years I have been offering short and long-term therapy with The Mulberry Centre, Kingston Women's Centre and Kingston iCope, Psychological Therapies Service.
+For the past few years I have been offering short and long-term therapy with The Mulberry Centre, Kingston Women's Centre and Kingston iCope, NHS Psychological Therapies Service.
 I am an Anxiety UK approved therapist trained to work with anxiety disorders, and also provide individual specialist support for university students.

 Having a Master's degree in Integrative Counselling & Psychotherapy means I have the knowledge to draw on the many models of psychotherapy that have become popular in treatment today and I have continued to update my knowledge ever since.